-And the corporate event idea for Game Show theme is one of the oldest around.
+The corporate game show event theme is one of the oldest around.
 So how do you keep your theme but deliver something new and engaging for employees?

 The Wii versions of the major game shows ending up being the best choice for letting people feel like real game-show contestants to corporate events.

-Almost all the corporate calls we’ve gotten since I started Games Done Legit have been about one issue: “We’ve done the same X activity for years – this [your company] looks interesting – what can you do for us?”
+Almost all the corporate calls we’ve gotten since I started Games Done Legit have been about one issue: “We’ve done the same X activity for years – this (i.e. Games Done Legit] looks interesting – what can you do for us?”

 So delivering something new and different gets our foot in the door.
 Now, we’re faced with wowing the client in Year 2 and beyond.